WizeEveryWhere/OpenWize/docs/contributing/code_style_guide.rst

 Softwares modules are organized with src/ and include/ directories, that respectively hold source and header files.
-In module root folder a "CMakeList.txt" file define one or more build target in order to be able to build that module.
+In module root folder a "CMakeList.txt" file defines one or more build target in order to be able to build that module.
-Furthermore, when is required and module is unitary "testable", a "unittest" directory containing unit tests source code and its CMakeList.txt is present.
+Furthermore, when is required and module is unitary "testable", a "unittest" directory containing unit test source code and its CMakeList.txt is present.

    .. rubric:: Typical module look like this :